RobertPJacobs/getting-and-cleaning-data-project/CodeBook.md

 The first row contains the names of the variables, which are listed and described in the Indentifiers and Variables sections

+## Average of measurements

+All measurements are floating-point values, normalised and bounded within [-1,1].

+Prior to normalisation, acceleration measurements were made in g's (9.81 m.s⁻²) and gyroscope measurements  were made in radians per second (rad.s⁻¹).

+Magnitudes of three-dimensional signals (variables containing Magnitude) were calculated using the Euclidean norm.

+The measurements are classified in two domains:

+    Time-domain signals (variables prefixed by 'Time'), resulting from the capture of accelerometer and gyroscope raw signals.

+    Frequency-domain signals (variables prefixed by 'Frequency'), resulting from the application of a Fast Fourier Transform (FFT) to some of the time-domain signals.

 ## Identifiers

 Each row contains 2 identifiers: